mordial/ryanguitar.uk/content/posts/relative-scales.md

 Each of these scales are explicit alterations to the shapes you will have memorized, and each have seven modes.
 While theses scales themselves might not be particularly well known, some of their modes definitely are.
 For example, the fourth mode of the double harmonic major scale is Hungarian minor.
-This scale features prominently in the music of Django Reinhardt and is a staple of gypsy jazz, and is even alternatively known as the Gypsy minor scale.
+This scale features prominently in the music of Django Reinhardt and is a staple of Gypsy jazz, and is even alternatively known as the Gypsy minor scale.